wp-plugins/info-boxes-shortcode-and-widget/readme.txt

 == Description ==

 Easily create all different kinds of Info Boxes for your WordPress site.
-Insert Info Boxes anywhere in your site - page/ post editor, sidebars, template files.
+Insert Info Boxes anywhere in your site - page / post editor, sidebars, template files.
 No coding is required.
 It is all done in a nice and easy interface.

 **Info Boxes Options**